Aliases for RAP1B Gene

 GeneCards Summary for RAP1B Gene

 RAP1B (RAP1B, Member Of RAS Oncogene Family) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include GTP binding and GDP binding.
-An important paralog of this gene is RAP2B.
+Diseases associated with RAP1B include Cerebral Cavernous Malformations and Cervical Non-Keratinizing Squamous Cell Carcinoma.
+Among its related pathways are RET signaling and Corticotropin-releasing hormone signaling pathway.
+Gene Ontology (GO) annotations related to this gene include GTP binding.
+An important paralog of this gene is RAP1A.

 GTP-binding protein that possesses intrinsic GTPase activity.
 Contributes to the polarizing activity of KRIT1 and CDH5 in the establishment and maintenance of correct endothelial cell polarity and vascular lumen.
 Required for the localization of phosphorylated PRKCZ, PARD3 and TIAM1 to the cell junction.
 Plays a role in the establishment of basal endothelial barrier function.